tdryer/hangups/README.md

 * has basic Python methods for calling some API endpoints
 * polling for events works
+* receiving push events works
 * sending chat messages to a conversation works
 * login is not implemented, can be worked around by copying cookies from a browser
-* recieving push events is not implemented (only polling)

 ## Running